To live and to learn together

 As a house of study and training center for religious studies, the Stift offers its residents academic support and advice through the Stiftsinspektor.
 In the context of the range of courses of the theology department the Inspektor also offers a course in the Stift, which pertain to their area of specialty.
 The residents of the Stift have access to a seminar room, as well as a furnished in-house library with over a thousand different titles.

 While classes are in session, the Stift community is shaped largely by the student led government.
-Monday through Friday, the residents of the Stift share communal lunch and dinner together.
-Three days of the week, following lunch, a short plenum takes place in which all concerns pertaining to life in the Stift are handled.
-These plenums are the heart of our self-government.
+Monday through Thursday, the residents of the Stift share communal lunch and dinner together.
+Every resident has to take over the task of laying the table and tidying afterwards.
+Four time per semester a plenum takes place, which is obligatory and in which all concerns pertaining to life in the Stift are handled.
 They are organized and led by a council, which consists of the Stiftsinspektor and elected residents from the Stift.
-The council is responsible for all current business and questions pertaining to planning and Stift activities.
+The council meets once a week and is responsible for all current business and questions pertaining to planning and Stift activities.

-At the beginning of each semester, during a weekend retreat, we decide on activities which will take place during our weekly Monday evening plenums.
+At the beginning of each semester, during a weekend retreat, we decide on activities which will take place on a voluntary basis.
+Traditionally, these activities are being held on Monday evenings, which is why we call them ‘Monday-evening-plena’.
 These activities have covered a broad spectrum, ranging from barbecues in the Stift’s garden to music and cultural events organized by the residents of the Stift to guest lecturers and panel discussions.

 Your involvement in the Stift

-Since the residents receive a rent scholarship, it is expected that they get involved in the Stift.
-They each must take over a ministry, which means taking responsibility for a certain part of the everyday life of the house.
+Since our house only flourishes when every resident adds something to the community, it is customary that one takes over a ministry, which means taking responsibility for a certain part of the everyday life of the house.
 There is, for example, a ministry for application, for washing coins, for the garden or for holding devotions for the residents.
 In their ministry and beyond it is where everyone does their part and shares their personal talents with the house.

 Your room in the Stift

 Each semester, the residents choose a social project, for which they will raise money during the following semester, mainly through the proceeds of the Stiftsparty and the cultural evening.
-In the winter term of 2020/21, the proceeds are going towards the support of the project "Bahnhofsmission Göttingen". more information about the current social project [german]...
+In the summer term of 2022, the proceeds are going towards the support of the project ‘Migrationszentrum für Stadt und Landkreis Göttingen’.